mo7amedElfadil/bidOps/docs/ingest.md

 - Date filtering uses `MONAQASAT_TENDER_FROM_DATE`/`MONAQASAT_TENDER_TO_DATE` (YYYY-MM-DD).
 The collector filters each card as it goes and stops when earlier pages fall entirely before `fromDate`, so runs stay efficient while still honoring the date window passed from the UI.
 - Use `MONAQASAT_TENDER_MAX_PAGES` (default `10`) to bound how many pages are fetched per run, preventing runaway scraping while still covering the window that executives typically request.
 - Monaqasat adapters force the English locale via `Accept-Language` headers, culture cookies, and an explicit `/Main/ChangeLang` call so fields are consistent even when the portal defaults to Arabic.
 - When an Arabic title still appears, collectors translate it to English and store the Arabic text in `titleOriginal` for future bilingual support.
+If translation fails, the tender record is skipped so we never store untranslated Arabic in `title`.
+- Smart tender classification uses semantic embeddings stored in Postgres (pgvector).

 ### Curated Events